Delaware Off Grid Laws: An In-Depth Guide

 Alternative Systems

-If a conventional septic system isn’t possible, Delaware wastewater laws do allow for some alternative and innovative approaches.
+Delaware wastewater laws allow for alternative and innovative approaches if a conventional septic system isn’t possible.
 The options are limited, and there’s no guarantee that your permit will be granted.
 See them here.

 Compost Toilets